MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-set-up-data-product-batch.md

 The service principal must have the following permissions:

-- Storage Blob Reader role on the storage accounts.
+- Storage Blob Data Reader role on the storage accounts.
 - Data Reader permissions on the SQL Database instances.

 To set up the service principal with the required role and permissions, complete the following steps.